 Shares of our Class A common stock have been listed and traded on the New York Stock Exchange ("NYSE") under the symbol "APAM" since March 7, 2013.
-The following table sets forth, for the periods indicated, the high and low intra-day sale prices in dollars (as adjusted for dividends) on the NYSE for our Class A common stock and the dividends per share we declared with respect to the periods indicated.
+The following table sets forth, for the periods indicated, the high and low intra-day sale prices in dollars on the NYSE for our Class A common stock and the dividends per share we declared with respect to the periods indicated.